adrianvla/MCRAT/README.md

 For Paper 1.20.1 (also compatible with other versions if you manage to compile it)

-The rat.java file Is The remote access tool itself
+The rat.java file Is the remote access tool itself.

+Recommended program for compiling: IntelliJ IDEA (or maven package)

 It's going to be hooked up to chat commands in the main files